-The urgency posed by the circumstances during Comelec's issuance of the assailed notice as well as the then upcoming elections also rendered compliance with the doctrine on exhaustion of administrative remedies unreasonable (Diocese of Bacolod vs. COMELEC, G.R.
+The urgency posed by the circumstances during respondents' issuance of the assailed notice and letter-the then issue on the RH Law as well as the then upcoming electionsalso rendered compliance with the doctrine on exhaustion of administrative remedies as unreasonable (Diocese of Bacolod v.
+COMELEC, G.R.
 No. 205728, July 5, 2016).
 Electoral Tribunals.
 The creation of the Presidential Electoral Tribunal (PET) is valid.
 The PET, as intended by the framers of the Constitution, is to be an institution independent, but not separate, from the judicial department, i.e., the Supreme Court.
 The present Constitution has allocated to the Supreme Court, in conjunction with latter's exercise of judicial power inherent in all courts, the task of deciding presidential and vice-presidential election contests, with full authority in the exercise thereof.
 The power wielded by PET is a derivative of the plenary judicial power allocated to courts of law, expressly provided in the Constitution.
 (Macalintal v, PET G.R.
 No. 191618, 7 June 2011)